New York Sales and Use Tax & Audit Guide

 - Enter into a VDA to eliminate penalties (and in some cases reduce your tax liability and avoid interest).

-Here is what you need to know about each option to make the best decision for your business:
+Here is what you need to know about each option to make an informed decision about voluntary disclosure for your business:

 Option 1: Register to Pay Back Taxes, Penalties, and Interest

-Sometimes the best solution for a business is simply to register with New York and pay back taxes, penalties, and interest.
-A VDA is not cost-effective if the past liabilities and penalties are minimal.
-Be wary of the tax professionals that recommend doing a VDA in these cases, they are looking to make a buck rather than looking out for your best interests.
-If you’re unsure what your past liabilities are, contact us and one of our state tax professionals will work with you to conduct an analysis and help you make the right choice for your business.
+Sometimes the best thing for a business to do is just to register with New York and pay back taxes, penalties, and interest.
+A VDA is not worth the money if accrued liabilities and penalties are small.
+Be wary of tax experts who tell you to do a VDA in these situations.
+They want to make money instead of looking out for your best interests.
+If you don't know what your past liabilities are, contact us.
+One of our state tax experts will work with you to do an analysis and help you make the best decision for your business.

 When to consider registration and payment: